seckirin/iresolver/README.md

 # Additional Notes

 - The program runs in multithreaded mode.
 The quantity specified by the -count parameter may not be completely accurate.
 The results will only be more, not less.
+- Upon direct execution, the program will automatically select DNS servers from Public DNS as the target.
+This can be modified using the -target parameter.